 First, stay at the scene.
 As soon as it is safe, assess the situation and call 9-1-1 to report the incident.

 Second, when help arrives, receive emergency medical attention.
-Get “checked out” even if you think you are okay—the trauma and shock of the collision can cause your body to block out pain and injury.
+Get “checked out” even if you think you are okay—the trauma and shock of the collision can cause your body to block out pain and injury, and internal injuries often produce non-specific symptoms.
 Follow the medical advice of the emergency response team.

 Third, with assistance from the police, exchange and obtain information, such as insurance information as well as the names, addresses, and phone numbers of all witnesses, passengers, and drivers.
 DO NOT discuss the facts and circumstances of the bike accident with anyone other than the investigating officer.